barbaraperic/github_jobs/README.md

 -This project took a 1 week.

--The purpose of this solo project was to practice the following programming concepts: React Routing, pagination and responsivness.
+-The purpose of this solo project was to practice the following programming concepts: React Routing, pagination and responsiveness.

 -Challenge of this project was to refactor code using custom hooks as well as building the pagination component.